March 2017 - Breaking 19 Minutes for 5k

 March's question was from Darren in London.
 Darren asked:

 Simple question really: I want to break 19 minutes for 5k.
 But it doesn't seem that simple to do.
 I've been stuck around 19:30 for about a year now.
 I do a club session on Tuesday (usually hill reps or intervals), a parkrun on a Saturday, and a longer run on a Sunday.
 On Thursday I either do a road run with the club lasting about an hour or do a hard 30 minutes on my own.

 “These plateaus are quite common when people go and do the same thing week in and week out.

 It's a common mistake to think that you need to train hard all the time to get gains.
-In fact, while hard sessions do have their place, it's the easy running that will bring about long term gains, and you're doing very little of this at the moment.
+In fact, while hard sessions do have their place, it's the easy running that plays the biggest role in bringing about long term gains, and you're doing very little of this at the moment.

 Going hard at every session will bring you benefits for a while, but as you've discovered for yourself it doesn't work forever.